 such random selection shall be given

-by the local election official to all candidates who filed their petitions
+by the county clerk or the board of election commissioners to all candidates who filed their petitions

 simultaneously and to each organization of citizens within the election

 jurisdiction which was entitled, under the general election law, at the